Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 const { a, b, c } = { a: 45, b: "hello", c: true };
 ```

-Anywhere you would normally use a single variable to capture some value (a variable decleration, a function parameter, etc) you can use destructuring.
+Anywhere you would normally use a single variable to capture some value (a variable declaration, a function parameter, etc) you can use destructuring.
 Let's reconsider the `Object.entries` example from part 1:

 ```js
 const database = {